kb-dk/ds-solr/paper/experience.md

 The Royal Danish Library has been using the SOLR (https://solr.apache.org/) search engine for at least a decade.
-Almost all projects that need some search facilities is using it.
+Almost all projects that need some search facilities are using it.
 A Swiss army knife for searching in small as well as well as big data sets.
 A trusty tool that provide many advantages to the alternative to use a relational database management system (RDBMS) when working with